murraya paniculata

 How To Grow An Orange Jasmine Shrub

 The best way to grow orange jasmine is from seed, sown in spring.
-It is also possible to grow this plant from semi-ripe cuttings taken in summer.
+Growing this plant from stem tip cuttings taken in summer is also possible.

-These plants can be grown in a variety of soil types, but well-drained, moderately moist soil with an acidic to neutral pH is definitely the best option.
+These jasmine plants can be grown in various soil types, but moist, well drained soil with an acidic to neutral pH is the best option.
 This plant will also grow best in a rich substrate with plenty of organic material.
-(3)
+(3) In waterlogged soil or muddy soil, orange jasmine does not thrive.

-Being forest plants, orange jasmines are adapted to growth in the understory where they get partial or dappled sunlight.
+Being forest plants, orange jasmines are adapted to growth in the understory where they get partial or dappled shade.
+The hot, direct sunlight must be avoided by orange jasmine plants.
 Recreate these conditions at home to get the most out of your plant.

 These plants can be grown in USDA zones 9b -11, although they prefer warmer environments and will do better in zone 10 and 11.
 In those zones, they will be fast-growing when young, but slow down as they mature.